samzhang111/frontpages/README.md

 # Newspaper front pages

-This project is about analyzing the front pages of newspapers en masse.
+This project is about programatically analyzing the front pages of newspapers.

 ![Mentions of "Syria" by day across many newspapers](analysis/static/syria_mentions.png)

 It consists of two sections:

 * The code to download the current day's newspapers from the [the Newseum website](newseum.org/todaysfrontpages/), and parse out text, bounding boxes, font sizes, and font faces.
 * The analyses (mostly Jupyter notebooks) of the resulting data.
 See the `analysis/` subdirectory for more information.

 For desired contributions, see `WISHLIST.md` :).

 ## Crawler/parser installation:
-Requirements: Python 3, node, bash, qpdf, jq, timeout
+Requirements: Python 3, node, bash, qpdf, jq

 ### System dependencies:

 #### OSX:

 * qpdf: `brew install qpdf`
-* gtimeout: `brew install coreutils`
 * jq: `brew install jq`

-`gtimeout` must be aliased to `timeout`

 #### Ubuntu:

 First run `sudo apt-get update`

 * qpdf: `sudo apt-get install qpdf`
-* timeout: `sudo apt-get install coreutils`
 * jq: `sudo apt-get install jq`

 ### Python: